What We Do:

 We’re a networking centre seeking to raise awareness of restorative practice and to promote collaboration among practitioners and RJ supporters

 We work with institutions who are interested in embedding restorative practice into their organisation culture, offering advice and support

 We’re keen to promote access to restorative interventions, whether through ourselves or others

 In her work as a chaplain Myra is committed to promoting restorative practices as a means of transforming institutional culture and resolving conflict.
 Current research involves interviewing offenders, victims and facilitators on the meaning and place of forgiveness (if any) in RJ conferences

-Emeritus Professor of Social Theology, University of Birmingham and former Director of Christian Aid.
-Particular interest in using the insights of faith traditions (mainly Christianity) to inform social policy especially in the area of poverty reduction and human development.
+Michael is an Emeritus Professor of Social Theology at the University of Birmingham and former Director of Christian Aid.
+He has a particular interest in using the insights of faith traditions (mainly Christianity) to inform social policy, especially in the area of poverty reduction and human development.
 He recently joined a research team at Regent’s Park College, in the University of Oxford, exploring Restorative Justice policy and practice.

-Works as a restorative justice facilitator and is interested in practical peacemaking.
+Sue works as a restorative justice facilitator and is interested in practical peacemaking.
 She has experience of mediation in neighbour disputes and in churches and has delivered training on handling conflict well in churches.
-She enjoys walking and spent a week walking from her old front door in Tottenham to her new front door in Oxford
+She enjoys walking and spent a week walking from her old front door in Tottenham to her new front door in Oxford.

 Grace is a DPhil student in History at the University of Oxford.
 She has worked with a variety of organizations developing non-carceral responses to harm.

 Angie provides restorative justice throughout the Thames Valley.
 She's had a lifelong interest in justice and resolution.
 Prior to this she worked for 12 years as a documentary film maker for the BBC covering human rights issues around the world.